What are Dental Implants?

 FREQUENTLY ASKED QUESTIONS

-Dental Implants lasts over 25 years and are a permanent solution to missing tooth.
+Dental Implants lasts over 25 years and are permanent solution to missing tooth.

 Q.2.
 Can one get full mouth Dental Implants?

 Dental Implants are the most viable option present today.
-If all of your teeth are missing, then we can place Dental Implant supported full mouth Denture.
+If all your teeth are missing then we can place Dental Implant supported full mouth Denture.

 Q.3.
 Are Dental Implants painful?

 One can experience some pain while getting Dental Implants placed.
-Local anesthesia is given to numb the area during the procedure, as a result, you might feel no pain in the entire process.
+But that also depends on the dental professional placing the Dental Implants.
+Local anaesthesia is given to numb the area during the procedure as a result you might feel no pain in the entire process.